netography/neto-mcp/neto_mcp_server/nql-guide.md

 # NQL Overview and Syntax

-The Netography Query Language Explained

-Refer to the [NQL Quick Reference Guide](doc:nql-quick) for all the NQL syntax in one table.

-# Overview

 The Netography Query Language (NQL) is the basis for accomplishing many tasks in Fusion.